software-mansion/live-compositor/docs/pages/deployment/aws-ec2.md

 ```bash
 packer build -var "with-gpu=true" membrane.pkr.hcl
 ```
-to build AMI image with an example Membrane project.
-At the end of the process, the terminal will print AMI ID that will be needed in the next step (something like `ami-0e18e9d7b8c037ec2`).
+to build an AMI image with an example Membrane project.
+At the end of the process, the terminal will print the AMI ID that, will be needed in the next step (something like `ami-0e18e9d7b8c037ec2`).

 Open **aws-ec2-terraform/main.tf**, find `aws_instance.demo_instance` definition and update the `ami` field with the AMI ID from the previous step.